Last updated on 11/18/2022 by the National Psoriasis Foundation.

 Types of Psoriasis

 Plaque psoriasis is the most common type, affecting up to 80 percent of those with psoriasis.
-Plaques can appear anywhere on the body as raised patches of inflamed, itchy and painful skin with scales.
-For some people, the skin may be red with silvery white scales.
+Plaques can appear anywhere on the body as raised patches of inflamed, itchy, and painful skin with scales.
+For some people, the skin may be red with silvery-white scales.
 For others, plaques may look more purple.
 This may depend on the skin type of the individual.
 These plaques most often appear on the scalp, knees, elbows, and in or around the belly button and lower back.
 However, it can affect any area of the body.

 Erythrodermic psoriasis is rare, affecting about two percent of people living with psoriasis.
-This type of psoriasis can cause intense redness and shedding of skin layers in large sheets.
+This type of psoriasis can cause intense redness or discoloration and shedding of skin layers in large sheets.
 It often affects nearly the whole body and can be life-threatening.
-Other symptoms include severe itching and pain, changes in heart rate and temperature, dehydration and nail changes.
+Other symptoms include severe itching and pain, changes in heart rate and temperature, dehydration, and nail changes.
 It is important to see a health care provider immediately during an erythrodermic flare.

 Guttate image credit: Courtesy of Joel M Gelfand MD